 There are three core components to the grading page.
 They are the student submission area, the rubric, and the bottom action bar.

 Grading a submission is as simple as clicking on a rubric item (the box with a number in it) or pressing the number on your keyboard corresponding to the rubric item.
 To move to another submission, click Next Ungraded to be taken to another student’s submission for the same question.
+Moving to the Next Ungraded submission avoids more than one person grading the same problem at the same time.

 The rubric allows you to grade quickly and consistently, applying the same set of feedback to every submission.
 When you grade with Gradescope you can change the rubric at any time.
 This means if you took off too many points or gave too many points for a particular rubric item, you can change it and Gradescope will automatically apply those changes to the other students who received the same mark.